cole-h06/verity-research/README.md

 Verity is an active research project exploring how source credibility can be inferred solely from graph structure.

-Feel free to check out the contents currently present in this repository:
+Feel free to explore the current contents:

 - Credibility propagation algorithm + reference implementation
 - Research paper draft with figures